Search this site

 Welcome!

 I work with the geoarchaeology of old stone: quarries, monuments, rock art.
 And I try to figure out about their weathering, and conservation using traditional crafts.
 I also burn lime the traditional way.
-My domestic services are managed through FABRICA, a registered Norwegian company established with good partners.
-On this website I publish articles on many aspects of cultural heritage.
+Many of my domestic services are managed through FABRICA, a registered Norwegian company established with good partners.
+On this website I publish articles on geology and cultural heritage.
 For the joy of old stone!
 Per Storemyr

 Visit FABRICA’s website!